-Readers will find many fascinating and insightful nuggets in the book.
-Among them is an admirable comparison (p.
-218) of Erdős and Grothendieck, the great exemplars--with Grigori Perelman--of the unworldly mathematical genius:
+There are many fascinating and insightful nuggets in Harris' book.
+For example, his comparison (p.
+218) of Erdős and Grothendieck - the great exemplars, with Grigori Perelman, of the unworldly mathematical genius - is admirable:

-"Erdős had more than a few things in common with Grothendieck.
+Erdős had more than a few things in common with Grothendieck.
 Both men were extraordinarily devoted to their mothers.
-Both were Central European Jews displaced, irreversibly, by World War II.
+Both were Central European Jews displaced, irreversably, by World War II.
 Erdős left Hungary and just kept traveling, while Grothendieck remained stateless for many years by choice.
-While Grothendieck's premonition of the avatar ladder reaches ceaselessly upward, Erdős built a no less tangled horizontal network of collaborations."
+While Grothendieck's premonition of the avatar ladder reaches ceaselessly upward, Erdős built a no less tangled horizontal network of collaborations.

-Overall, however, I can't remember when I last read a book that was as "unapologetically" self-satisfied and self-congratulatory.
-A scene reported in chapter 6 (p.
-161) exemplifies its general spirit.
-Reine Graves, who co-directed the Berkeley mathematician Edward Frenkel's film Rites of Love and Math, was asked at a reception why she decided to make a film about mathematics.
-Graves, Harris writes,
+However, overall, I can't remember when I last read a book that was as "unapologetically" self-satisfied and self-congratulatory.
+The general spirit of the book is exemplified in a scene reported in chapter 6 (p.
+161).
+Reine Graves, who co-directed the mathematician Edward Frenkel's film Rites of Love and Math, was asked at a reception why she decided to make a film about mathematics.

-"gave the best possible answer.
-Mathematics, she began, is un des derniers domains où il y a vraie passion [one of the last areas where there is a genuine passion]. . . .
-Mathematics, like a very few other activities-she mentioned physics and sculpture-is practiced without complacency [sans autosatisfaction]; instead there is a true exigence au travail [demanding work ethic].
+Graves...gave the best possible answer.
+Mathematics, she began, is un des derniers domains où il y a vraie passion [one of the last areas where there is a genuine passion]....Mathematics, like a very few other activities - she mentioned physics and sculpture - is practiced without complacency [sans autosatisfaction]; instead there is a true exigence au travail [demanding work ethic].
 Mathematicians seek to percer le mystère.
-You can see it at once in l'æil qui brille [the eye that gleams]."
+You can see it at once in l'oiel qui brille [the eye that gleams].

-Harris makes similar claims throughout the book; for instance, he writes that math is "one of the few remaining human activities not driven by commercial considerations."
-Look, I'm as susceptible as the next guy to flattery from French experimental film directors making oracular pronouncements in French; but, really, this is merde de taureau.
-MAYBE CHANGE TO "c'est n'importe quoi."?
+Harris makes similar claims throughout the book; for instance he writes that math is "one of the few remaining human activities not driven by commercial considerations."

+Look, I'm as susceptible1 as the next guy to flattery from French experimental film directors making oracular pronouncements in French; but really this is merde de taureau.
 Or, at least, it bears no relation to the world as I've encountered it.
-Over the years, I've known a fair number of mathematicians and a few physicists.
-Certainly they are for the most part deeply interested in what they do, but they have no greater vraie passion or work ethic than (somewhat at random) the neuroscientists, historians, librarians, musicians, violin makers, writers, journalists, photographers, Quenya enthusiasts, and rock gardeners I've known.
-Of these, in fact, I would say that the rock gardeners take the prize for vraie passion and exigence au travail, and the journalists for desire to percer le mystère.
-Sad to say, I have never noticed l'æil qui brille; perhaps that requires a film director's eye.
-As for autosatisfaction, I've rarely seen it so vividly on display as in Harris's book.
+Over the years, I've known a fair number of mathematicians and a few physicists, and certainly they are mostly deeply interested in what they are doing; but they have no greater a vraie passion or work ethic than (somewhat at random) the neuroscientists, historians, librarians, musicians, violin makers, writers, journalists, photographers, Quenya enthusiasts, and rock gardeners that I've known.
+Of these, in fact, I would say that the rock gardeners take the prize for vraie passion and exigence au travail; and journalists for desire to percer le mystère.
+Sad to say, I have never noticed l'oiel qui brille; perhaps that requires a film director's eye.
+As for autosatisfaction, I've rarely seen it so vividly on display as in Harris' book.

-Creative artists and adoring sophisticated women with a worshipful attitude toward mathematics and mathematicians are a recurring presence in Harris's book.
-"Is it

-By which I mean that presumably I would be as susceptible, if it ever happened, which is exceedingly improbable, and if I spoke any wonder," he muses, "that, in popular culture's serious precincts, the mathematician has become the romantic figure of choice?" (p.
+Creative artists and adoring sophisticated women with a worshipful attitude toward mathematics and mathematicians are a recurring presence in Harris' book.
+"Is it any wonder," he muses contentedly, "that, in popular culture's serious precincts, the mathematician has become the romantic figure of choice?" (p.
 310).
-Chapter 6 traces the romantic cult of the mathematician from the 18th century to the present.
-I am sorry to spoil Harris's idea of the 18th-century mathematics students at Cambridge as "objects of romantic interest," but the quote he cites (p.
-148) does not mean that the Wranglers were admired by society ladies but rather that they visited brothels.
-In any case, the quote is from a satire and can hardly be relied on for historical accuracy.
+Chapter 6 traces the romantic cult of the mathematician from the eighteenth century to the present.
+I am sorry to spoil Harris' idea of the eighteenth-century mathematics students at Cambridge as "objects of romantic interest" but the quote that he cites (p.
+148) does not mean that the Wranglers were admired by society ladies; it means that they visited brothels.
+In any case, the quote is from a satire and can hardly be relied on for historical accuracy.2